Bronya-Rand/Prome-VN-Extension/README.md

 ## Features

 1. Easy integration with SillyTavern and it's Visual Novel Mode
-2. **[BETA]** World + Character Tinting - Prome's biggest feature to date.
+2. World + Character Tinting - Prome's biggest feature to date.
 Wanted to make a chat take place in the evening for that special 'date' or experience a post-alter version of a game world, but were unable to get such weather/events to happen (such as a locked day cycle in Honkai: Star Rail)?
 Now you can by setting the world and/or character colors to be how **YOU** want it to be.

 > [!NOTE]
 > Tinting choices available are: Blur, Brightness, Contrast, Grayscale, Hue, Invert, Saturate and Sepia.
 The World Tint can be shared with characters and both tints can be enabled or disabled in the Prome menu.